Sarah Schenirer: Bais Yaakov schools

 After work, Schenirer stayed up late to study the weekly Torah portion and Tanakh (Hebrew Bible) in Yiddish translation:

 The lessons at her schools consisted of explaining in simple terms to the students the meaning of the Chumash (Pentateuch), and some other sections of Tanakh.
 She instilled pride of being Orthodox in the students through song, plays, and dancing.
-Schenirer encountered no resistance from Orthodox leadership in setting up her school; on the contrary, her Krakow school was aided almost from the beginning by the local Agudat Yisrael, and by other local branches of the Agudah, until it was incorporated into the Keren ha-Torah of the World Agudat Yisrael.
+Schenirer encountered no resistance from Orthodox leadership in setting up her school; on the contrary, her Kraków school was aided almost from the beginning by the local Agudat Yisrael, and by other local branches of the Agudah, until it was incorporated into the Keren ha-Torah of the World Agudat Yisrael.
 Within 5 years, the Agudah copied Schenirer's model, growing into 7 schools, with 1,040 students.
 By 1933, there were 265 schools in Poland alone, with almost 38,000 students.